MicrosoftDocs/azure-devops-docs/docs/project/navigation/use-breadcrumbs-selectors.md

 ---
 title: Use breadcrumbs and selectors to navigate and open artifacts
-titleSuffix: VSTS & TFS
+titleSuffix: Azure DevOps Services & TFS
-description: Navigate to pages and artifacts using breadcrumbs or selectors in the web portal for Visual Studio Team Services and Team Foundation Server ms.technology: devops-collab ms.prod: devops ms.assetid:
+description: Navigate to pages and artifacts using breadcrumbs or selectors in the web portal for Azure DevOps Services and Team Foundation Server ms.technology: devops-collab ms.prod: devops ms.assetid: